-This brownie recipe is from the movie Notting Hill.
+These walnut brownies are from the movie Notting Hill.
 Who remembers the scene where they fight over who will get the last brownie?
 Everyone had to give a reason why they deserved the last delicious brownie.
-(Disclosure: this post contains affiliate links)

 Several years ago, I found this recipe for Notting Hill Brownies in the local newspaper.
 Years later I stumbled upon Marcy Goldman’s, The New Best of Better Baking book, from which the recipe came.
 I purchased the book, drawn in not only by its beautiful photographs, but by the intriguing recipes, (like this brownie recipe)

-This book is well worth purchasing if you love baking, or are interested in becoming a better baker.
+This book is well worth purchasing if you love baking, or are would like to become a better baker.
 Before Marcie dives into the recipes, she gives detailed information about equipment, ingredients and tips.
 From there, the book starts with breads, ranging from French and Italian loaves, and 12 grain to Sally Lunn and bagels.
-A whole chapter is reserved for flat breads and pizzas, because once you learn how to make pizza dough at home, you’ll never order from the pizza guy again!
+There is a whole chapter just for flat breads and pizzas, because once you learn how to make pizza dough at home, you’ll never order from the pizza guy again!

 These Notting Hill Brownies are in the chapter titled, The Corner Cafe, and includes several delicious brownie recipes, (besides this one) like Molten Caramel Cheesecake Brownies and S’mores Brownies!
 You can follow Marcy here for more Better Baking tips!